 The optimal order-delivery chain and profitable business can be guaranteed by choosing the appropriate manufacturing techniques together with professional usage of them.
 The manufacturing industry faces new challenges as customers' needs change due to increasing awareness of sustainable manufacturing methods and the development of new advanced materials.

-In this programme, you will acquire skills and knowledge, required to reform the manufacturing industry and to increase its competitiveness through sustainable production design.
+In this programme, you will acquire skills and knowledge, required to reform the manufacturing industry and to increase its competitiveness through sustainable product design.

 Course topics will cover a wide range of production industry from food packaging to vehicle and civil industry.
 All sessions of the programme will be available online.
 You will be able to participate in the programme according to the MOOC (Massive Open Online Course) principle.